mintproject/netCDF/README.md

 This repository contains code and document about the use of netCDF files in MINT

 ## Files in this repository
-- netCDF quickstart: Jupyter notebook about the use of xarray to load, view, and manipulate netCDF files.
+- netCDF tutorial: Jupyter notebook about the use of xarray to load, view, and manipulate netCDF files.